-Unless otherwise exempt under this chapter, all persons desiring to engage in door-to-door solicitation within the Town, prior to doing so, shall submit a completed application to the licensing officer and obtain a certificate.
-Any false statement on any application shall be grounds for denial or revocation of the license.
+Unless otherwise exempt under this chapter, all persons desiring to engage in door-to-door solicitation within the Town, prior to doing so, shall submit a completed application to the licensing officer and obtain a certificate in accordance with § 35-11.
+Any false statement on any application shall be grounds for denial or revocation of the certificate.

 If different from the applicant, the name, address, and telephone number of the responsible person or entity;